-9.23.
-In using calculated reliability figures to determine the surveillance frequency, the following limitations should be recognized:

-- (a) The difficulty of obtaining statistically meaningful data on fault events of low frequency. - (b) The difficulty of conducting sufficient testing to provide conclusive reliability figures; in such cases, the frequency of surveillance should may be based on the best estimates of the operating organization for future failure rates and other criteria as recommended in this Safety Guide. - (c) The difficulty of assessing the significance of common cause failures.
+- 9.23.
+In using calculated reliability figures to determine the surveillance frequency, the following limitations should be recognized: - (a) The difficulty of obtaining statistically meaningful data on fault events of low frequency. - (b) The difficulty of conducting sufficient testing to provide conclusive reliability figures; in such cases, the frequency of surveillance may be based on the best estimates of the operating organization for future failure rates and other criteria as recommended in this Safety Guide. - (c) The difficulty of assessing the significance of common cause failures.

-9.24.
-Where only limited experience on the reliability of SSCs is available, the surveillance frequency initially adopted should be based on recommendations from manufacturer or supplier or on conservative assump-tions.
-As experience is gained, changes shouldmay be made in accordance with paragraph 9.30.
+- 9.24.
+Where only limited experience on the reliability of SSCs is available, the surveillance frequency initially adopted should be based on conservative assumptions.
+As experience is gained, changes may be made in accordance with para.
+9.30. - 9.25.

-9.25.
 The reliability of SSCs may be adversely affected by an excessive number of thermal, mechanical or other cycles.
-To reduce cycling caused by testing, the testing of components that provide a given safety function may be suspended during periods in which that particular function is not required to be available, provided that the surveillance requirements are met before any change in the operational state is made that requires the respective safety function to be available.
+To reduce cycling caused by testing, the testing of components that provide a given safety function may be suspended during periods in which that particular function is not required to be available, provided that the surveillance requirements are met before any change in the operational state is made that requires the respective safety function to be available. - 9.26.

-9.26.
 The reliability of SSCs may be adversely affected if technological limits defined by the designer are exceeded.
-These limits should be considered in the surveillance procedures, which should include acceptance criteria if appropriate.
+These limits should be considered in the surveillance procedures, which should include acceptance criteria if appropriate. - 9.27.

-9.27.
 The reliability of SSCs may be degraded by human induced faults (for example, calibration of redundant instruments on the same day by the same individual may introduce similar errors into both components and thus increase the potential for common cause failure).
-The frequency of such faults shouldmay be reduced, for example, by staggered performance of MS&I activities (see paragraph 4.20) and establishing detailed procedures.
-For more guidance on the minimization of human errors during MS&I activities see paragraph 5.19 (a, b, c) in the section Human Performance.
+The frequency of such faults may be reduced, for example, by establishing detailed procedures. - 9.28.

-9.28.
 Where certain redundant systems and components are kept on standby, operation of these systems and components should be rotated in order to subject all components to similar operating times and thus to similar surveillance procedures and frequencies.
-Maintenance intervals should be adjusted to ensure that not all systems and components wear out at the same time.
+Maintenance intervals should be adjusted to ensure that not all systems and components wear out at the same time. - 9.29.

-9.29.
 To increase confidence that the surveillance programme will detect unrevealed faults, diverse methods should be used where practicable during the testing of items subjected to surveillance.